josherrickson/stata2/stata_markdown/05-regression.md

 Each coefficient we've look at so far is only testing whether there is a relationship between the predictor and response when the other predictors are held constant.
 What if we think the relationship changes based on the value of other predictors?
 For example, we might be interested in whether the relationship between a car's headroom and its mileage depends on it's gear ratio.
-Perhaps we think that cars with higher gear ratio (a high gear ratio is indicative of a sportier car) won't be as affected by headroom as a standin for size, because sportier cars generally are better made.
+Perhaps we think that cars with higher gear ratio (a high gear ratio is indicative of a sportier car) won't be as affected by headroom as a stand-in for size, because sportier cars generally are better made.

 Mathematically an interaction is nothing more than a literal multiplication.
 For example, if our model has only two predictors,